MDU-PHL/vezzo/README.md

 ## Usage
 The main function provided by the library is `vezzo.verify_from_config`.
-This function takes in the path to a YAML file that specifies the version requirements:
+This function takes in the path to a YAML file that specifies the version requirements and checks them against the observed versions installed in the enviroment.
+It expects the dependencies to be in the path.
+The YAML file should be a list of dictionaries, where each dictionary specifies the requirements for a single tool.
+The dictionary should have the following fields:

 ```yaml
 - name: blastn